 Tuesday- Early Native History and Peoples

-Professor Marge Bruchac, of Abenaki descent (University of Pennsylvania) will provide an overview of early Wobanaki history, emphasizing cultural practices, territorial relationships, and political alliances that marked the Indigenous peoples of the Northeast as separate but related nations and cultures.
+Professor Marge Bruchac, of Abenaki descent, is an Associate Professor of Anthropology and Coordinator of the Native American and Indigenous Studies Initiative at the University of Pennsylvania.
+Professor Bruchac will provide an overview of early Wobanaki history, emphasizing cultural practices, territorial relationships, and political alliances that marked the Indigenous peoples of the Northeast as separate but related nations and cultures.
 Discussion of 17th century Indigenous lifeways in the Connecticut River Valley will help participants better understand local First Nations perspectives that shaped their interactions with Europeans, including Metacom’s (King Philip’s) War.
 This session will provide teachers with insights that will be useful in constructing more accurate and nuanced understandings, as alternatives to inaccurate stereotypes of Native peoples.
 Discussion will include Wobanaki perspectives on oral traditions; sustainable lifeways; territorial conflicts; family and kinship; and shifts in regional survival strategies in the decades before and after 1704.

 Summer Scholars will enjoy a group dinner followed by first-person narratives of three Deerfield residents taken captive in the 1704 raid.
 Discussion following the narratives will include the research process and sources that inform the creation of these living history programs, and the challenges and opportunities of first-person presentations in the classroom for developing historical thinking skills.